tcrump38/Bootstrap-Portfolio/README.md

-In this assignment I had to utilize bootstrap's grid system in designing a new portfolio.
+In this assignment I utilized bootstrap's grid system in designing a new portfolio.
 Not many issues here, it was much more streamlined than plain css.